Got Rot? Knock Rot Out of the Park with M-Balm and E-Wood

 E-Wood epoxy can be stained with Lifeline stains during mixing or after application to match your log home color.

 Regularly inspect your home for rot and stop it from spreading and causing an expensive repair.
+We recommend annual inspections every spring season, where cleaning the home allows a focused look at your log home.
 With Perma-Chink System’s wood restoration products M-Balm and E-Wood, decay can be repaired and your home restored to like-new condition.